Public Policy Dialogues

 Moving towards the political domain, the EJP holds the belief that reality is more important than ideas.
 Based on today’s reality, the public policy council adds science-based complexity and considerations of social justice to conversations about institutional actions, multi-level governance, and environmental policy.
 The Council adopts several lenses in its approach:

 This project will also draw inspiration from the idea of the commons.
-This notion places civil society and communities as key stakeholders in creating and managing common value; as such.
-It differentiates itself from the capitalist model of creating market value and the state-centric model of appropriating assets and instead sets forth a new interwoven model of commons-based production and redistribution3.
+This notion places civil society and communities as key stakeholders in creating and managing common value.
+As such, it differentiates itself from the capitalist model of creating market value and the state-centric model of appropriating assets and instead sets forth a new interwoven model of commons-based production and redistribution3.
 The theory of the commons is particularly important to the program’s public policy work, which upholds Ostrom’s claim that communities, with their myriad ways to govern common resources, are best situated to assure survival for themselves and for future generations4.
 The program will explore hybrid modes of governance that combine state participation and local community initiatives.

 The program provides advisory services on climate change and related issues based on economic and scientific research.
 The council relies on the complementary work of the EJP, including the development of climate models and cutting-edge research on adaptation, in order to provide relevant and actionable advice to decision makers.

-The program seeks to overcome the time constraints of political decisions, recognizing that time is a fundamental element in the political discourse about justice and sustainability and that coordinated partnerships and research efforts can bring about just policies which embrace long-term implementation and impact horizons.
+The program seeks to overcome the time constraints of political decisions, recognizing that time is a fundamental element in the political discourse about justice and sustainability and that coordinated partnerships and research efforts can bring about just policies that embrace long-term implementation and impact horizons.

-Diversity and context specificity
+Diversity and Context Specificity

 The program approaches each project with a fresh perspective, acknowledging that each community is different and that the specific context in which we work will determine the process and products we produce.
-The program also acknowledges the gap between local and individual interests and the common and broad interests (whole > ∑ parts), striving to support collective efforts which celebrate diversity and leave no one behind.
+The program also acknowledges the gap between local and individual interests and the common and broad interests (whole > ∑ parts), it strives to support collective efforts that celebrate diversity and leave no one behind.
 In this spirit, the work amplifies indigenous knowledge and embraces the belief that communities know best the challenges they face and, when provided with the tools and resources, are best prepared to lead the development and management of socially just environmental transitions.

 1 Newell, P., & Mulvaney, D. (2013).
 The political economy of the ‘just transition’.
 The Geographical Journal, 179(2), 132-140. [pdf]